 18-22 Week Ultrasound Results

-You might be told that your ultrasound was "normal".
+You might be told by your health-care practitioner that your ultrasound was normal.
 This means that:

-- the placenta has a normal size and is in the right location.
+- The placenta is a normal size and is in a safe location.

-- there are no differences in how the organs or structures of the baby are developing.
-These differences are sometimes called birth defects.
+- There are no concerns for how the organs or structures of the baby are developing.

-- there are no other signs that increase the chance for the baby to have a chromosome difference.
+- There are no signs that would increase the chance that the baby has a chromosome difference.

 Ultrasound findings

-If the ultrasound does detect differences in how the organs or structures of the baby are developing, more tests might be offered to you.
-Your health-care practitioner might refer you to a genetics specialist to discuss your result, provide support and arrange more testing, if wanted.
+If the ultrasound detects concerns in how the organs or structures of the baby are developing, more tests might be offered to you.
+Your health-care practitioner might refer you to a genetics and/or maternal fetal medicine (MFM) specialist to discuss your results, provide support and/or offer more testing.

 | Soft markers

-The 18-22 week ultrasound can sometimes detect soft markers.
-Soft markers are not birth defects, and do not usually in themselves cause health problems.
-Soft markers only raise the possibility that the baby might have a chromosome difference, such as trisomy 21, or another medical condition.
-It is important to remember that most babies with soft markers are born healthy.
+The 18-22 week ultrasound can sometimes detect certain findings called soft markers.
+Soft markers are most often normal variations of a baby’s development and do not usually cause health problems.
+Soft markers increase the possibility that the baby has a condition, such as trisomy 21, even if they are no longer seen on later ultrasounds.

 Examples of soft markers: